devdineshw/killercoda-scenarios/WSO2-MI-4.1.0/WSO2-MI-4.1.0-with-Observability/step7/step.md

         - Open 'Dashboards' > 'Manage' page from the left side menu

         - Click 'Import' button and enter the dashboard ID in the 'Import via grafana.com' text box.
 Then click 'Load'.

+        - Select the relevent data sources (Prometheus, Loki, Jaeger) from the bottom section and click 'Import'

         Repeat the same process for all the dashbaords.

 Continue to the next section.